amaiya/ktrain/examples/README.md

 ### [Toxic Comments](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge):  Multi-Label Text Classification
-In multi-label classification, a single document can belong to multiple characters.
+In multi-label classification, a single document can belong to multiple classes.
 The objective here is to categorize each text comment into one or more categories of toxic online behavior.
 Dataset is in the form of a CSV file.
 - [toxic_comments-fasttext.ipynb](https://github.com/amaiya/ktrain/tree/master/examples/text):  A fasttext-like model applied in a multi-label setting.